The relativity of inertia and reality of nothing: The relativity of inertia

 Suppose we try to resolve the inward spiral into a rotation and a simple `inward,' `centripetal' motion.
-What about the `centripetal' motion?
+What about the centripetal motion?
 All that's needed for its elimination is a continuous recalibration of coordinates (leaving their directions unaffected), a time-dependent version of the transformation going from, say, inches to metres.
 In the next section we will appeal to \emph{geodesic deviation} to express the relationship between \emph{neighbouring} worldlines; but the pulsars are much too far apart for the construction of a \emph{well-behaved}, \emph{tensorial} acceleration of one pulsar with respect to the other.\footnote{Affine structure allows the (unambiguous) comparison of \emph{neighbouring}, not distant, directions.}

 To question the reality or generation of gravitational waves, the relationist would demand general covariance---one of the central \emph{principles} of general relativity---\emph{as a matter of principle}, whereas his opponent will fall back on the more tolerant day-to-day pragmatism of the practising, calculating, approximating physicist, who views the theory more as an instrumental collection of recipes, perturbation methods, tricks and expedients, by which even the most sacred principles can be circumvented, than as a handful of fundamental and inviolable axioms from which all is to be deduced.
-General covariance---another midwife, it seems---may well have provided useful guidance long ago, but surely general relativity has now outgrown it \dots
+General covariance may have been indispensable at first (it seems a whole crowd of midwives was assembled for so demanding a birth), but surely general relativity has now outgrown it \dots